 Bring your own beach chairs – Last year’s beach rental included backpack beach chairs, which was great, but the first condo we stayed at this year did not.
 If you can buy or borrow (we borrowed) beach chairs, it will save you about $40 plus on daily rental.
 We also bought a $20 beach umbrella at Publix in Seaside.
 This still ended up being cheaper than daily rental.
 If you can find a condo that comes with beach chair set up GO FOR IT because it’s a lovely perk.

 Buy sunscreen at home.
 Last year we ran out of sunscreen and I ended up buying a $50 can of Panama Jack brand sunscreen (ok it was not quite that much, but it might as well have been.)
 This year I made sure I bought sunscreen on sale at home prior to our trip.
 I’ve also found great deals on sunscreen at places like Aldi, TJ Maxx and Burlington.

 Lastly, I mentioned I am a big fan of VRBO.
 I love that you can create an account and make trip boards of your favorite properties, much like Pinterest boards.
 I would also recommend using other sites like Trivago, Turnkey (which occasionally has savings codes), Expedia and AirBnb.

-I also recently joined Rakuten and you can get cash back if you book through Expedia through the Rakuten website!
-If you join through my link you’ll get $10 off your first $25 purchase and pretty much any online retail store you might frequent is there (from clothes to cruise vacations.)
+I also recently joined Rakuten and you can get cash back on your Expedia lodging if you book through Expedia through the Rakuten website!
+If you join through my link you’ll get $10 off your first $25 purchase and pretty much any online retail store you might frequent is there (from clothes to cruises.)